-To facilitate investigation a complaint should be made as soon as possible after the event to which the complaint relates.
-A complaint may be either verbal or in writing.
+To facilitate investigation, a complaint should be made as soon as possible after the event to which the complaint relates.
+A complaint can verbal or in writing.
 Complaints will be treated seriously, dealt with promptly, and responded to appropriately.

 In dealing with a complaint, the following may be consulted: